gardener/landscaper/docs/tutorials/01-create-simple-blueprint.md

 For this tutorial, you will need:

 - the Helm (v3) commandline tool (see https://helm.sh/docs/intro/install/)
-  - your helm version should be at least `3.7` legacy commands can be found in the details
+  - your helm version should be at least `3.7`
+  - legacy commands can be found in the details
 - [OPTIONAL] an OCI compatible registry (e.g. GCR or Harbor)
-- a Kubernetes Cluster (better use two different clusters: one which Landscaper runs in and one that NGINX gets installed into)
+- a Kubernetes Cluster (better use two different clusters: one in which Landscaper runs and one that NGINX gets installed into)
 - the `landscaper-cli` and `component-cli` command line tools.
 Their installation is described [here](https://github.com/gardener/landscapercli/blob/master/docs/installation.md) and [here](https://github.com/gardener/component-cli).

 All example resources can be found in the folder [./resources/ingress-nginx](./resources/ingress-nginx) of this repository.

 :warning: Note that the repository `eu.gcr.io/gardener-project/landscaper/tutorials` that is used throughout this tutorial is an example repository and has to be replaced with the path to your own registry if you want to upload your own artifacts.
 If you do not have your own OCI registry, you can of course reuse the artifacts that we provided at `eu.gcr.io/gardener-project/landscaper/tutorials` which are publicly readable.

 ## Step 1: Prepare the NGINX helm chart